naufiero/abaco/README.md

     system.
 The tenants can be configured in the `abaco.conf` file and read out of the request through either a JWT or a special tenant header.
+-   **Basic Permissions System**: When configured to run with JWT authentication, Abaco parses the JWT for the user's identity.
+Actors are "owned" by the user who registers them, and initially actors are private to their owner.
+Users can share actors with other user by making a POST to the actor's permissions endpoint.
+Three permissions are availale: READ, EXECUTE and UPDATE, and currently, higher permission levels imply lower ones.
+Actors can be made public by granting a permission to the ABACO_WORLD user.
+-   **Role Based Access Control**: When configured to run with JWT authentication, Abaco parses the JWT for the user's occupied roles.
+Four specific roles are recognized: admin, privileged, user, and limited.
+Users with the admin role have full access to all actors, can create or update actors to be "privileged", and can add or remove workers for any actor.
+    Users with the privileged role essentially have admin rights to the actors they own or have update permission on.
+Users with the user role have basic access to Abaco: they can create and execute actors, but they cannot create privileged actors and they cannot modify the workers associated with their actors.
+Finally, the limited role is a place holder for future work.
+We plan to enable users with the limited role to make a (configurable) limited number of executions to actors that are shared with them.
 -   **Integration with the Agave (<http://agaveapi.co/>)
     science-as-a-service API platform**: Abaco can be used as an "event processor" in conjunction with the Agave API platform.
 When deployed